The Gummy Manufacturing Tightrope

 Imagine inviting a chemist's lab bench to a pastry kitchen.
 Vitamins, minerals, and botanicals are often bitter, hygroscopic, or fragile.
 Their very nature fights against a stable, tasty gummy.

-This is where microencapsulation becomes non-negotiable.
-We coat each active particle to mask flavors and protect it from the manufacturing process.
-Done right, it's invisible; done poorly, it leads to a gritty mouthfeel that screams poor quality.
+That's why microencapsulation is non-negotiable.
+We coat each active particle to mask flavors and protect it from the process.
+Done right, it's invisible.
+Done poorly, you get a gritty mouthfeel that screams poor quality.

 The Impossible Trade-Off: Moisture